 What do you think of this year’s predictions?
 Do you see any new tools on the horizon, or do you believe data science popularity is due for a reckoning of sorts?
 Let me know in the comments!

 Want to hear more about these predictions?
-Join Linda Burtch on Thursday, January 18th, to hear more about how these predictions will shake affect both employers and quantitative professionals – and make sure you’re prepared for 2018!
+Check out our webinar recording on YouTube, or watch the video below, to hear more about how these predictions will shake affect both employers and quantitative professionals – and make sure you’re prepared for 2018!